SpikeGadgets/TrodesNetwork/README.md

 python3 -m pip install spikegadgets_python/
 ```

+If you are updating the library with a newer version, make sure you pass in the flag `--upgrade` at the end of that statement

-To use the library, simply call `from spikegadgets import trodesnetwork`.
+To import the library, simply call `from spikegadgets import trodesnetwork`.

 ## Documentation